Development of Nonpoint Source Permits for Federal Lands Managed by the United States Forest Service and Bureau of Land Management

 The Central Valley Regional Water Quality Control Board (Central Valley Water Board) in coordination with the United States Forest Service (USFS) and the Bureau of Land Management (BLM), is developing a nonpoint source (NPS) permit to ensure regulatory compliance and water quality protection for certain projects undertaken by the USFS and BLM on federally managed lands.

-Land management activities that may be regulated under the proposed NPS permit include timber harvest and vegetation management, transportation management, recreation facilities management, wildfire management and recovery, and restoration activities.
+Land management activities that may be regulated under the proposed NPS permit include timber harvest and vegetation management, transportation management, recreation facilities management, post-emergency activities, and restoration activities.

 The scope of the proposed permit includes USFS and BLM managed lands within the Central Valley Water Board region, roughly 11 million acres.